How to get cheaper flights with a VPN + top 3 providers

 - If prices increase at checkout, using virtual cards instead of country-based cards can prevent this

-Keep in mind that airlines are getting better at spotting this strategy, so finding lower prices may be more challenging and not always guaranteed.
+Remember that airlines are getting better at spotting this strategy, so finding lower prices may be more challenging and not always guaranteed.
 Success in getting cheaper flights with a VPN can vary, depending on the airline's pricing tactics and your server choice.

 Cheapest ways to book flights

-If you’re wondering what other hacks can help you get the cheapest flight possible, here are a few things you can try with or without your VPN to get the best deal on your next trip.
+If you’re wondering what other hacks can help you get the cheapest flight possible, here are a few things you can try with or without a VPN to get the best deal on your next trip.

-2. Clear cookies, history, and cache
+2. Clear cookies, history, and cache to prevent dynamic pricing using incognito mode or browser settings

 Keep an eye out for Black Friday, Cyber Monday, and Travel Tuesday flight deals.
-Major airlines such as Southwest, Delta, SAS, British Airways, Iberia, and Ryanair often offer exclusive discounts during these sales events.
+Major airlines such as Southwest, Delta, SAS, British Airways, Qatar Airways, Iberia, and Ryanair often offer exclusive discounts during these sales events.

 To stay informed, monitor airlines and travel platforms leading up to the events and sign up for newsletters and alerts.
 Be cautious with excessive price checking, and consider using a VPN to mask your activities for potentially better deals – try different locations for different destinations.